Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 7970 should perform a lot faster than the Radeon R9 380 4G overall. (explain)
+Memory BandwidthThe Radeon HD 7970, in theory, should be much faster than the Radeon R9 380 4G overall. (explain)

-Texel RateThe Radeon HD 7970 should be a bit (more or less 9%) more effective at texture filtering than the Radeon R9 380 4G. (explain)
+Texel RateThe Radeon HD 7970 will be a little bit (about 9%) more effective at AF than the Radeon R9 380 4G. (explain)

-Pixel RateThe Radeon R9 380 4G is a bit (more or less 5%) faster with regards to full screen anti-aliasing than the Radeon HD 7970, and capable of handling higher resolutions without losing too much performance. (explain)
+Pixel RateThe Radeon R9 380 4G is just a bit (about 5%) faster with regards to AA than the Radeon HD 7970, and also will be capable of handling higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison